jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 Doing such a filtering can be done computing the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) of the queried word with the word we found and only keep the word having a distance smaller than half of the length of the queried word.
 No need to reinvent the wheel here, the [`distance` crate](https://crates.io/crates/distance) implements it.

-Then, we'll compute the score for each term using the [Okapi BM25 algorithm](https://en.wikipedia.org/wiki/Okapi_BM25).
-For this, we'll need to know some numbers like, the collection size (number of entries in the shard), the size of the entry (number of tokens for the requested attribute) and the average length of the attribute accross all the collection.
+Next, we'll compute scores for each term using the [Okapi BM25 algorithm](https://en.wikipedia.org/wiki/Okapi_BM25).
+For this, we'll need several metrics including the collection size (number of entries in the shard), the size of the entry (number of tokens for the requested attribute) and the average length of the attribute accross all the collection.

 In order to avoid recomputing this for each search, we'll update the `TextIndex` to persist these values each time we update the text index.